 Included in the box: High-Torque Power Base, stainless steel flat blade, stainless steel cross blade, tall cup, short cup, 4 x party mugs, 4 x coloured rings for

 party mugs, 2 x re-sealable storage lids, 2 x shaker/steamer tops, blender and lid attachment, juice extractor, plunger, recipe book and instruction manual.

 Tower is a well-known British housewares company based on Wolverhampton known for manufacturing inexpensive kitchen electrical appliances and accessories.
 Tower was established in the early 1900’s in Wolverhampton, taken over by Russel Hobbs in 1974 and sold to housewares and electricals distributor RKW in 2014.

 RKW has offices in the UK, Hong Kong and Mainland China and “owns several major brands, including Tower, Akai, Carmen, Pifco, Signature, Teknique, Itek, Anzo and Warmlite/Warmnite – and also licenses the Morphy Richards brand for cookware and housewares, which has over 3000 product lines in its portfolio.”
 Read more about RKW on their official site here.

-Tower’s Vitablend is a compact blender marketing as a multi-functional device that make soups, dips, smoothies and juices fruit.
+Tower’s Vitablend is a compact blender marketing as a multi-functional device that makes soups, dips, smoothies and juices fruit.
 We have had limited success with the added functions – the soups require microwaving which we prefer to avoid and the juice is strained and as a result wastes most of the fruit, which we also try to avoid.
-We have had great success making a wide range of smoothies as well as homemade humus.
+We have had great success making a wide range of smoothies as well as homemade hummus.

 The quality of the smoothies are superior to the bar style smoothie maker we had previously used and it blended carrots, courgettes, spinach, kale and beetroot into smooth bit-free drinks.